U.S. Route 95 in California: Route description

+The entire length of US 95 in California is defined in section 395 of the California Streets and Highways Code as simply Route 95:

+Route 95 is from: (a) Route 10 near Blythe to Route 40 near Needles.(b) Route 40 west of Needles northerly to the Nevada state line.

+The definition omits Route 95's concurrencies with Routes 10 and 40 instead of duplicating those segments in the other routes' definitions in the code.
+These concurrencies are included in the American Association of State Highway and Transportation Officials (AASHTO)'s U.S. Route logs of US 95.

 US 95, running concurrently with I-10, crosses the Colorado River from the state of Arizona and enters the city of Blythe.
 The highway exits I-10 at Intake Boulevard and turns due north, leaving the city limits.
 A few miles north, US 95 turns northeast to parallel the Colorado River.
 The route passes through the Big Maria Mountains and the Riverside Mountains before entering San Bernardino County.

 Upon entering San Bernardino County, US 95 turns away from the Colorado River, heading northwest towards Vidal Junction, the junction with SR 62 in the Vidal Valley.
 The highway continues north through the Chemehuevi Valley and the Chemehuevi Mountains before entering the city of Needles after several miles.
 After passing the Needles Municipal Airport, US 95 merges onto I-40 westbound and continues through Needles on the freeway.
 US 95 exits from I-40 west of Needles and continues northwest to Searchlight Junction, where US 95 continues north at the junction with the old routing of US 66.
 The highway continues north, east of Homer Mountain, to the Nevada state line.

 US 95 is part of the California Freeway and Expressway System, and a small portion near I-10 and the portion north of I-40 are part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 US 95 is eligible for the State Scenic Highway System, but it is not officially designated as a scenic highway by the California Department of Transportation.